Actindo-AG/Documentation/Channels/Integration/01d_Amazon.md

   > [Info] The shipping provider can be set up in the *Order management* module.

 [comment]: <> (Wo, wie?
 Link oder Pfad dahin?)

+[comment]: <> (Hinzufügen? -> The shipping-provider mapping needs the connection to be synced afterwards!
+The status of the VAT calculation service can be checked/changed -> in Seller Central.
+Ist das hier überhaupt relevant?
+Vielleicht in Fakturierung?
+Quelle: https://actindo.atlassian.net/wiki/spaces/DEVELOPMEN/pages/21561363/Amazon)

 10. Click [SAVE].
     All changes have been saved.
 The *Saving successful* pop-up window is displayed.